DasGermanPhysicist/LinkLabsKnowledgeBase/Issue_Escalation_Plan.md

 > [!checklist] Required Information
 > Gather all relevant details before escalating to ensure efficient resolution.

+- **Problem Description**:
-- **Problem Description**: Detailed description of the issue and symptoms
+	- Detailed description of the issue and symptoms
+	- System truth: Let customer describe physical configuration of devices
+	- Strive to provide photographic evidence of mounting and positioning of devices
 - **Steps Taken**: All troubleshooting steps already attempted
 - **Customer Impact**: Assessment of business impact and affected users
 - **Timeline**: Urgency level and required resolution timeframe